-before posting this recipeRemember pudding cups?
-Well, Baileys Pot de Creme are like a luxurious, grown-up version of pudding cups flavored with plenty of Irish Cream liquor.
+Remember pudding cups?
+Baileys Pot de Creme are like a luxurious, grown-up version of pudding cups flavored with plenty of Irish Cream liquor.

 Honestly, this is often true.
 But not for this dessert.
 It’s incredibly easy to make and has only 5 ingredients, counting the salt!
 And if you’re not super-fussy about the presentation, there’s a shortcut for this recipe that makes it even easier.

 When I learned how to make custard in pastry school we were taught the classic technique, that is; scald the milk (or cream), then “liason” the milk with the eggs.

 The author explains the original reason for scalding the dairy was because, in the days before pasteurization, it was necessary to heat the milk or cream to kill harmful bacteria.
 Since any diary product you buy today (with very few exceptions) is pasteurized, there is no need for this extra step.

 Well, this made sense to me.
 But I Googled around to read more about it before posting this recipe with or without the scalding step.

 Some folks decided there was no reason to scald the milk.
 Others insisted that scalding alters the chemistry of the milk and, therefore, the final product.
 But everything I read was based on opinion, with no one giving a scientific explanation for or againt scalding the milk.

 I can’t run a chemical analysis in my kitchen, but I can run a kitchen experiment, which is always a good thing for a baking geek like me.
 Before posting this recipe, I really wanted to know if I could simply skip the scalding step altogether.